Conversations on long-term leadership and legacy

 The Maestro-level leader is entering the third turn of a journey; this is where our conversations will flow as a resource for accomplished leaders who intend to soar toward that future.

-Mark's accumulated experience includes more than thirty-five years pioneering a variety of approaches to leadership and organizational capacity-building, entrepreneurship, interim executive leadership, and professional development and credentialing.
-His focus on a process approach to helping organizations and leaders live into their mission has led to successful adaptive change initiatives with more than 650 clients across varied domestic and international marketplaces.
+Mark's accumulated experience includes more than thirty-five years pioneering a variety of approaches to leadership and organizational capacity-building, entrepreneurship, interim executive leadership, CEO peer-based advising, and professional development and credentialing.
+His focus on a process approach to helping organizations and leaders live into their mission has led to successful adaptive change initiatives with nearly 700 clients across varied domestic and international marketplaces.

 Married to Patricia Teall Vincent, a life coach, their time divides between family, work and earnest conversations in the various coffee shops of Boise, Idaho and Eastern Wisconsin.